 2. Trace ancestors journey

-You maybe interested to learn why your family live where they do now.
+Tracing where your ancestor once lived may interest you.
 Did your ancestors come from the other side of the country, or even from a different country?

 3. Preserve the family’s history